KMON-FM

 KMON-FM (94.5 MHz) is a radio station broadcasting a country music format.
 Licensed to Great Falls, Montana, United States, the station serves the Great Falls area.
-The station is currently owned by Townsquare Media and features programming from Premiere Networks and Westwood One.
+The station is currently owned by Townsquare Media and features programming from Compass Media Networks and Westwood One.

 History

-The station went on the air as KNUW-FM on 1979-11-30.
-On 1984-11-02, the station changed its call sign to the current KMON.
+The station went on the air as KNUW-FM on November 30, 1979.
+On November 2, 1984, the station changed its call sign to the current KMON.

 KMON-HD2

 On May 5, 2017, KMON-FM launched an adult alternative format on its HD2 subchannel, branded as "107.5 The Peak" (simulcast on translator K298BL 107.5 FM Great Falls).